strangerstudios/restrict-with-stripe/readme.txt

 If you find an issue/bug, let us know by [creating a detailed GitHub issue](https://github.com/strangerstudios/restrict-with-stripe/issues/new).

 == Changelog ==
+= 1.0.10- 2024-09-09 =
+* ENHANCEMENT: Added a disclosure to the settings page to inform users about the 2% Stripe application fee.
+* BUG FIX: Fixed an issue where URLs with query strings or anchors may cause creating Stripe Checkout sessions to fail.

 = 1.0.9 - 2023-06-09 =
 * ENHANCEMENT: Added a new filter `rwstripe_checkout_session_params` to allow developers to modify the parameters sent to Stripe Checkout.
 * ENHANCEMENT: Added a new filter `rwstripe_format_price` to allow developers to modify how product prices are displayed.